 - Python, Django, Bottle, Postgres, Apache, Nginx, uwsgi, and git are at the core of our development environment.

 - We host a number of open source web application installations such as WordPress, Drupal, and DokuWiki.

 - DNS, DHCP, LDAP, and RADIUS are a few of our critical services.

 - We use Python, shell scripts, and Puppet for configuration management and server automation.

 Must be available to work 15-19 hours per week during the academic year and at least 20 hours per week during the summer.
-Hourly wage is $11.00 per hour for both work-study and non-work study students.
+Hourly wage is $13.56 per hour for both work-study and non-work study students.
 You must maintain a 2.00 GPA minimum during employment, and be taking at least 10 credits (8 for graduates).
-Preference given to applicants that will live on-campus through the 2017-2018 academic year and intend to enroll at WWU through Spring 2019 and beyond.
+Preference is given to on-campus residents and to those intending to enroll at WWU through the 2020-2021 academic year.
 Summer on-campus housing is available at a discounted rate.